 SMALL COOKSTOVE WITH AN OVEN

-Beside the Marine cookstoves, the smallest cookstoves available look to be decent options for small spaces.
-They have a relatively small footprint, good sized firebox for long burn times and they can cook and bake.
+Besides the marine cookstoves, the smallest cookstoves available look to be decent options for small spaces.
+They have relatively small footprints, good-sized fireboxes for long burn times, and they can cook and bake.
 The downside of these options is they are way oversized for spaces less than 500sqft and they are SPENDY!

 The Dwarf Cookstove

 When we started tinywoodstove.com and started making our own line of stoves, I knew I wanted a cookstove!
-We took out largest model the 5kw and added an optional baking oven to the top.
-The oven box can be retro-fitted to the stove and bolts to the top flue exit.
+We took our largest model, the 5kw, and added an optional baking oven to the top.
+The oven box can be retrofitted to the stove and bolts to the top flue exit.
 Hot flue gases travel around the oven chamber heating the oven and top plate for cooking.
 The gases are then vented out of the top of the stove.
 I'm super excited about the Dwarf Cookstove!
 Here are the specs:

 DWARF COOKSTOVE FEATURES

-- Cast Door & Firebox for Durability & Heat Retention
+- Cast Iron Door & Firebox for Durability & Heat Retention

 - Large Window for Monitoring & Enjoying the Fire